AstroSnail/nixos-at-home/README.md

   stuff you probably want to stop them first anyway.
 - Remember to restart the service after updates.

-## Writing a service module yourself:
+## Writing a service module yourself
 - Good luck.
 - Make a directory, say `foobar`.
 - Add a `foobar/default.nix` file containing the configuration module, a